OcaJoy/AIConfigurableAntenna/docs/source/hardware.rst

 - Central antenna mount that attaches to the top of the central encoder, aligning the antennas with the holders

   | antenna_mount_and_encoder_cap.STL

+- Custom case of PCB to be mounted with the rest of the system

+  | circuit_case.STL

 3. Electrical Components
 ------------------------